How to convert Character date to SAS Date?

 Summary

-It is so important that we will emphasize it again.
+It is so important that we emphasize it again.
 It is not recommended to store date values as character variables.
 Dates stored as characters will lose their computational power since they are text values.
 Furthermore, you cannot sort them through time in a meaningful way.
 Dates will sort them alphabetically if you sort them, which will make no sense.